 - An international collaboration focused on the environmental effects of marine energy (OES-Environmental), and

 - An international collaboration focused on the environmental effects of wind energy (WREN).

 All media are arranged into one large table.
 The columns can be sorted alphabetically by clicking on each column header, while the results can be filtered by clicking terms on the right or typing search terms into the Text Search.
 Clicking on a title will open the associated page in a new tab.
 Click here to access the Tethys Knowledge Base.

 The Tethys map viewer shows the location of information and documents that are associated with a geographic location, creating a subset of all the information within Tethys.
 This allows users to identify projects and studies visually, enabling them to easily associate results to different regions around the world.
-The information provided in the Tethys map viewer covers four types of media:
+The information provided in the Tethys map viewer covers three types of media:

 - Documents (white bubbles) - Any documents that have a specific location;

-Markers are initially clustered together in larger blue blubbles that will regroup as the user zooms and pans around the map, and will eventually resolve into a color-coded marker.
+Markers are initially clustered together in larger blue bubbles that will regroup as the user zooms and pans around the map, and will eventually resolve into a color-coded marker.
 If one location has multiple pieces of content associated with it, the cluster icon will remain present.
-Secting a marker or cluster will expand a bubble with additional details, including a title linked to more information.
+Selecting a marker or cluster will expand a bubble with additional details, including a title linked to more information.
 Content can also be searched with filters such as country, developer, technology type, and keyword searches.
 Click here to access the Tethys Map Viewer.

 Tethys provides information on the environmental effects of the following technologies:

 - Marine Energy: The generation of renewable energy from tides, waves, currents, salinity, and temperature gradients in the oceans, seas, and rivers.

 - Ocean Current Energy: Capturing energy from ocean currents.